shopware/frontends/apps/docs/src/index.md

 ### Data Sources

 Shopware 6 is considered one "supported" data source, but you can integrate any other data source you like - such as CMS or analytics.
-Shopware Composable Frontends uses the Store API to connect with your Shopware 6 instance at runtime.
+Shopware Frontends uses the Store API to connect with your Shopware 6 instance at runtime.

 ### Logic

 A big part (and a risk factor) of every custom storefront project is the implementation of domain-specific business functionality.
-That's why Shopware Composable Frontends offers various packages that take care of some heavy lifting:
+That's why Shopware Frontends offers various packages that take care of some heavy lifting:

 - Routing
 - Shopping worlds (Shopware CMS) integration